BlGene/BlGene.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our work was featured on the University's Instagram account.
+Our work was featured on the university's Instagram account.
 See link <a href="https://www.instagram.com/reel/C6x83N4q6B7/?igsh=MWZqNzgxMjZpc2o3Zg==">here</a>.